 In fact, companies have been using color for years to improve the moods of both their employees and their customers.
 Blue, for example, “stimulates the mind.
 Strong blues clear thought while soft blues aid concentration and have a calming effect.”
 Green, on the other hand, is often associated with nature and new life.
 In fact, “one study found that 95 percent of university students associated the color with positive emotions, and it is the color most often used in institutions because it has been found to be soothing.”

 So if you’re interested in using color to boost your motivation, do some research.
 Find what shade will help you reach your personal goals, and get painting!

 While we’ve talked about the big stuff – desks, chairs, office color etc. – there are many little details that also help you increase your motivation working from home.

-So invest in a work-specific phone – either land line, cell phone, or Voice over IP (Internet-based phone).
+So invest in a work-specific phone – either landline or cell phone.
 This increased level of professionalism will both boost your motivation and benefit your company.
 It’s a win-win.

 Thirdly, take a real lunch break.
 It’s easy to get absorbed in your work and never leave the office.
 Especially when you have a great workspace with beautifully painted walls ;-).
 But as I mentioned before, it’s important to step away and take a break from work.

 So at lunchtime, leave your office.
 Eat your meal at the kitchen table, outside on the deck, on that incredibly comfortable couch in the family room, wherever.
 Just keep it separate from your workspace.
 Again, when you have clearly designated working and living spaces, you’ll have a much easier time switching from one to the other.

 Finally, as tempting as it is to stay in your PJs all day, push yourself to “get ready for work” each morning.
 Dressing professionally further boosts that motivation and puts you in the right frame of mind to crush your day’s to-do list.
 You can always change back into those sweatpants at the end of the day 🙂